Here are 7 Hiking Trails in Mauritius:

 The entire summit is restricted by the Le Morne Trust to ensure the perseveration of this nature reserve.
 The most hiked trail is relatively easy and is a well-travelled pathway.

-The hike isn't physically challenging although having a guide along is recommended in case of emergencies and while cross few sections that are very steep and narrow and it requires some extra help to cover the grounds.
+The hike isn't physically challenging although having a guide along is recommended in case of emergencies and while crossing a few sections that are very steep and narrow and it requires some extra help to cover the grounds.

 The hike starts early because of its direct exposure to sunlight, and it can get tiring.
 In case of weather changes and rainy climate, it is advisable not to start the trek.